Frequently Asked Questions

 What is the age requirement for Goat Yoga Texas public events?

-All registered participants for our puiblic and private Goat Yoga classes must be at least 12 years of age to participate.
+All registered participants for our public and private Goat Yoga classes must be at least 12 years of age to participate.

 Do you keep the goats separate?